leonidbelkind/katacoda-scenarios/stackpulse-intro/step2.md

 Every playbook file begins with a "playbook header".
-Go ahead and click on  `first_playbook.yaml`{{open}}  to start editing.
+Go ahead, switch to the `IDE` tab (allow it a couple of moments to load) and click on  `first_playbook.yaml`{{open}}  to start editing.

 Now click on the below to create the playbook: